 Our survey of brands collected vital information on the importance and impact of GDPR eight months after its inception.
-Virtually all brands (99 percent) considered GDPR compliance to be critical, with 67 percent expressing that it was extremely or somewhat (32 percent) important.
-One marketer conveyed the need to maintain GDPR compliance during programmatic transactions.
+Virtually all brands (99 percent) considered GDPR compliance to be critical, with 67 percent expressing extremely or somewhat (32 percent) important.
+During brand interviews, one marketer conveyed the need to maintain GDPR compliance during programmatic transactions.
 "There's an element of fear when you're doing in-housing, that you don't have the agency to fall back on when something goes wrong.
 So GDPR and brand safety are two fundamental in-housing elements that need to be developed."

-GDPR Impact on Data Quality

-Prior to GDPR, the advertising industry was concerned about the potential loss of targeting capabilities, given legal requirements that advertisers and publishers gain consent for tracking and reporting consumer digital activities, as well as permissible uses of customer data.
+GDPR Impact on Data Quality -- Prior to GDPR, the advertising industry was concerned about the potential loss of targeting capabilities, given legal requirements that advertisers and publishers gain consent for tracking and reporting consumer digital activities, as well as permissible uses of customer data.
 For the most part, GDPR's impact on data and reporting was nominal on a number of measures, while actually accruing some benefits:

-Improved Data Quality - 76 percent of UK brands reported some level of data quality improvement, the highest across all five markets and likely achieved through more precise verification of consumers who consent to be tracked and reported.
+Improved Data Quality - 69 percent of French brands felt there was some data quality improvement, just below the 71 percent European norm and likely achieved through more precise verification of consumers who consent to be tracked and reported.
 According to one brand marketer, GDPR had a positive impact on data quality because "it allows us to get access to more qualified categories of people for our loyalty programs, those who are using our service on a regular basis."